-Cash and cash equivalents include cash accounts and all investments purchased with initial maturities of new term deposit is 3 months or less.
-We attempt to mitigate our exposure to interest rate, liquidity, credit and other relevant risks by placing our cash, cash equivalents, and term deposit with financial institutions we believe are high quality.
+Cash and cash equivalents include cash accounts and all investments purchased with initial maturities of 3 months or less.
+We attempt to mitigate our exposure to liquidity, credit and other relevant risks by placing our cash, cash equivalents, and term deposits with financial institutions we believe are high quality.
 These financial institutions are located in many different geographic regions.
 As part of our cash and risk management processes, we perform periodic evaluations of the relative credit standing of our financial institutions.
 We have not sustained credit losses from instruments held at financial institutions (see Note 3 for further information concerning cash, cash equivalents, and term deposit).